-- As above, with 2 nurses per computer.

-- Nurses are in a training room set up for web conferencing speakers, microphones, camera, screen.
-The teacher comes in on the screen and works with nurses who are together in the room.
-This works for small groups, up to a maximum of 6.
+- Candidates are in a training room set up for web conferencing speakers, microphones, camera, screen.
+The teacher comes in on the screen and works with learners who are together in the room.
+This works for small groups, up to a maximum of 6. - Candidates work together in the same training room but on their own computers.

-- · A combination of the above.